MuseeCarnavalet, Paris

 (Note: The authors provided a copy of this guide book for review.
 That does not affect my opinion.
 I include affiliate links in my articles for your convenience in shopping, and because it earns a few cents to support A Traveler’s Library when you choose to use those links.)

-Vera Marie Badertscher
+About Vera Marie Badertscher

 A freelance writer who loves to travel.
 When she is not traveling she is reading about travel.
-When she is not reading or traveling, she is sharing with the readers of A Traveler's Library, Reel Life With Jane and other websites.
+When she is not reading or traveling, she is sharing with the readers of A Traveler's Library, or recreating her family's past at Ancestors In Aprons .
+She has written for Reel Life With Jane, Life is a Trip and other websites.
 Also co-author of a biography, Quincy Tahoma, The Life and Legacy of a Navajo Artist.
 Contact Vera Marie by e-mail.

-6 Comments to “Traveling to Paris?”
+6 thoughts on “Traveling to Paris?

 1. This sounds like a very helpful and enjoyable guide.
 I know what you mean though about the line covering up the name of the street.
 That’s certainly not unique to this book.
 From the photos you’ve shown here I can tell I’d enjoy the pics in the book, too.